 Comma and Clauses

-Sometimes there is a need to use a pause while speaking, this will help understand the context much better.
+Sometimes there is a need for a pause in the sentence, this helps clarify the context.
 For example:

-He smiled, I didn't see him smiling before.
+He smiled, I had not sees him smile before.

-This is not finished, there is a lot to talk.
+This is not finished, there is a lot to talk about.

 Comma and Adverbs